 Each of the phenomena noted in this fluconazole example were also observed for ketoconazole (Fig. S7).
 For itraconazole, the same quadruple and quintuple mutant effects were observed, but lower-order combinations of knockouts in the quadruple mutant appeared to be more additive (Fig. S7).
 Thus, engineered population profiling reproducibly revealed multiple complex patterns of positive and negative genetic interaction that cannot be explained simply in terms of sets of efflux pumps that act in parallel.

 When considering only the five ‘frequently-associated’ genes, the set of strains matching a specific genotype may in fact have heterogeneous genotypes owing to the variable presence of additional knockouts at the other 11 targeted transporter loci.
-We therefore visualized the distribution of fluconazole resistance for each of the 5-gene genotypes (grouping the results to clearly show the reduced and relatively uniform fluconazole resistance that is conveyed by deleting PDR5 in every genetic background (Fig. 3B).
+We therefore visualized the distribution of fluconazole resistance for each of the 5-gene genotypes (grouping the results to clearly show the reduced and relatively uniform fluconazole resistance that is conveyed by deleting PDR5 in every genetic background [Fig. 3B]).
 There was clearly high phenotypic variability within strains matching many of the five-gene genotypes.
 We therefore systematically expanded our search for multi-gene effects to include all 16 genes, using an extension (see Methods) of the linear model described above in the context of single-gene effects.
 All single and multi-gene interactions that passed the significance test (p < 0.05 after adjusting for multiple testing) are shown in Figure 3C.

 Our analysis yielded genetic interactions involving two or more genes for fifteen out of sixteen (94%) of the drugs examined (Fig. 3C), with the exception of beauvericin for which we only found the previously-reported sensitivity of yor1∆ knockouts46.
 Higher-order genetic interactions (involving three or more genes) were observed for fourteen of sixteen (88%) of drugs tested (Fig. 3C).
 Here the exception (beyond beauvericin) was cycloheximide.
 For cycloheximide, we observed the previously-known strong single-gene pdr5∆ effect34,45,47,48, many weak single-knockout effects, and only one weak two-gene interaction between pdr5∆ and snq2∆ (Fig. 3C).
 Thus, engineered population profiling revealed higher-order genetic interaction involving three or more genes for nearly all drug resistance phenotypes studied.